nortal/dyngo/README.md

 * Possibility to add custom input types
 * Defining constraints
   * Supported constraints: min, max, required, enabled, visible
-  * Constraints evaluated in runtime and they may depend on form data
+  * Constraints are evaluated in runtime and they may depend on form data
+  * Ability to define custom constraints
 * Functions support
 * Translations